Azure/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/README.md

-# Azure AI Evaluation client library for Python
+# Azure AI Evaluation SDK for Python

 Use Azure AI Evaluation SDK to assess the performance of your generative AI applications.
 Generative AI application generations are quantitatively measured with mathematical based metrics, AI-assisted quality and safety metrics.
 Metrics are defined as `evaluators`.
 Built-in or custom evaluators can provide comprehensive insights into the application's capabilities and limitations.

 Use Azure AI Evaluation SDK to:
-- Evaluate existing data from generative ai applications
+- Evaluate existing data from generative AI applications
-- Evaluate generative ai applications
+- Evaluate generative AI applications
 - Evaluate by generating mathematical, AI-assisted quality and safety metrics

 Azure AI SDK provides following to evaluate Generative AI Applications:
 - [Evaluators][evaluators] - Generate scores individually or when used together with `evaluate` API.
 - [Evaluate API][evaluate_api] - Python API to evaluate dataset or application using built-in or custom evaluators.

 ## Evaluate API

-Combine multiple evaluators with the `evaluate()` API to get comprehensive scores covering different categories, when you [evaluate existing dataset][evaluate_dataset] or [generative ai application][evaluate_target].
+Combine multiple evaluators with the `evaluate()` API to get comprehensive scores covering different categories, when you [evaluate existing dataset][evaluate_dataset] or [generative AI application][evaluate_target].

 [Source code][source_code]
 | [Package (PyPI)][evaluation_pypi]